top of page

 The devastating winter of 1894 and 1895 dashed the dreams and fortunes of many Florida settlers.
 Decades would pass before the state fully recovered.

-When pioneers began to settle Florida they found wild oranges among the palm trees.
-They didn’t realize they were seeing the remains of a tragic clash of cultures: Spanish explorers and the Native Floridians.
+When pioneers began to settle Florida, they found wild oranges among the palm trees.
+They didn't know they were seeing the ruins of a tragic clash of cultures: the Spanish explorers and Native Floridians.

-During the 16th century the Spanish made several ill-fated attempts to settle Florida.
-Although most indigenous people resisted Spanish control and incursions onto their land, they likely obtained sour orange seeds from the Spanish.
+During the 16th century, the Spanish made several ill-fated attempts to settle Florida.
+Most indigenous people resisted Spanish control and land incursions.
+But they likely obtained sour orange seeds from the Spanish.

-By the 17th century the Native American population in Florida had completely collapsed.
-Most succumbed to conflict, slavery and disease.
-Remaining bands of Creeks were pushed further and further south by the incursion of English settlements.
-Later they joined with former slaves to become the Seminole tribe.
+By the 17th century, the Native American population in Florida had completely collapsed.
+Most succumbed to conflict, slavery, and disease.
+English settlements pushed the remaining Creeks further south.
+Later, they joined with former slaves to become the Seminole Tribe.

-Over time Florida settlers bred sweeter oranges more suitable to the mass market.
-Groves began to spring up in rural communities and farmers started to see the value of orange production.
-In 1835 a massive freeze hit, killing all the citrus in the Southeast.
-The temperature was so low the St. Johns River froze and people could walk a distance from the shore.
+Over time, Florida settlers bred sweeter oranges more suitable for the mass market.
+Rural communities saw groves begin to spring up.
+Farmers started to see the value of orange production.
+In 1835, a massive freeze hit, killing all the citrus in the Southeast.
+The temperature was so low that parts of the St. Johns River froze, and people could walk a distance from the shore.

 Temperatures bottomed out at seven degrees in Jacksonville.
-This freeze was far worse than the “great freezes” to come, but its impact actually did more to cultivate the Florida orange boom.
-It ended attempts to grow citrus in southern Georgia and southeast South Carolina, pushing more growers south to Florida and its warmer weather.
+This freeze was worse than the "great freezes" to come.
+But it actually helped create the Florida orange boom.
+It ended efforts to grow citrus in Georgia and South Carolina.
+Pushing more growers south to Florida and warmer weather.

-By the 1870’s “Orange Fever” had taken over Florida.
-With the completed railroad, farmers now had the ability to ship citrus to other parts of the country, and shipping oranges north was big business.
-Farmers and investors flocked to Florida looking for opportunity.
+By the 1870s, “Orange Fever” had taken over Florida.
+The completed railroad allowed farmers to ship citrus across the country.
+Shipping oranges north became a big business.
+Farmers and investors flocked to Florida, looking for opportunities.

 Henry DeLand, owner of a baking soda empire from New York, purchased a large tract of land in Volusia County.
-Impressed with citrus production in Orange City, he wanted to build a culture-driven town.
+Impressed by the citrus in Orange City, he wanted to build a culture-driven town.
 This investment would later give birth to the city of DeLand.

-Profit from Florida's “Gold” Rush was so sweet it became the primary industry in the state.
-Orange growing skyrocketed and entire towns sprung out around its production.
+Profit from Florida's “Gold” Rush was so sweet that it became the primary industry of the state.
+Orange growing skyrocketed, and entire towns sprang up around its production.

 Karl Abbott, whose parents owned the San Juan Hotel in Orlando recalled his boyhood memory of the freeze: